zahid-official/practice-02/README.md

 # FlowerShop 🌸

 A beautiful and elegant flower shop website designed to showcase floral products and services.
 This project presents a modern, responsive landing page for a flower retail business with a focus on user experience and visual appeal.
+The website features a clean design with intuitive navigation, product galleries sections to create an engaging shopping experience for flower enthusiasts.

 ## Key Features